If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 5. Next, in a large bowl mix together the ricotta, egg, and parmesan cheese.

-How to Layer the Homemade Lasagna
+Layering the Homemade Lasagna

 Here is how to build your lasagna casserole in a square dish: